swapnildube07/inventory-management-system/README.md

  ### Polymorphism:
    Where: ProductController depends on ProductService interface ,but at runtime Spring injects ProductServiceImpl.
-   The same interface reference (productService) can point to different implementations if needed. using Autowired annotation This gives flexibility — tomorrow you could create ProductServiceV2 and inject it without changing controller code.
+   The same interface reference (productService) can point to different implementations if needed. using Autowired annotation This gives flexibility — tomorrow I can create ProductServiceV2 and inject it without changing controller code.

 ## Core Functionalities Implemented
 The primary API endpoints allow for complete management of product inventory: